-Their hour-long conversation is available in two segments on YouTube (Belief, Faith and the Church Sex Scandal and Abortion, Gay Marriage and Porn).
+Their hour-long conversation is available in two YouTube segments (Belief, Faith and the Church Sex Scandal and Abortion, Gay Marriage and Porn).
 It’s one of the most refreshing interactions between two people of starkly differing worldviews I’ve ever seen.

-If a public man of God and a talk show host self described as gay and atheistic can converse honestly yet without animosity about the issues of the day, maybe the rest of us can give it a try.
+If a public man of God and a talk show host self- described as gay and atheistic can converse honestly yet without animosity about the issues of the day, maybe the rest of us can give it a try.

 Watching their interaction, I was reminded of a twentieth century model for dialog in a divisive time: the friendship between G.K.
 Chesterton and George Bernard Shaw.
 Chesterton, a passionate Catholic convert, a playful, wide-ranging thinker and prolific writer, carried on a serious yet amiable conversation with the Nietzschean playwright Shaw in print and public debate over several decades.

-If there’s a blessing hidden in last year’s bitter, brutal political season, a blessing hidden in the profanity-laced public protests, dismissive diatribes and violent riots we’ve seen in the new year, perhaps it will be hunger for more conversations of this open, welcoming nature.
+If there’s a blessing hidden in these bitter, brutal political seasons, a blessing hidden in the profanity-laced public protests, dismissive diatribes and violent riots erupting just when things seem to have calmed, perhaps it will be hunger for more conversations of this open, welcoming nature.

-In his “Direct Message” just prior to the inauguration last month, Rubin shared his belief that the current climate offers (in the space between the extremes of Michael Moore and the memes of Pepe the Frog) some “incredibly fertile ground for those of us who want to make this country sane again.”
-He continued:
+In his Direct Message just prior to the inauguration last month, Rubin shared his belief that the current climate offers (in the space between the extremes of Michael Moore and the memes of Pepe the Frog) some “incredibly fertile ground for those of us who want to make this country sane again.”
+Rubin continued: